minkaotic/front-end-notes/Bootstrap.md

 - `.containter` - a responsive, fixed-width container (meaning its max-width changes at each breakpoint)
 - `.container-fluid` - a fluid-width container (meaning it’s 100% wide all the time)

-While containers can be nested, most layouts do not require a nested container.
+> :bulb: While containers can be nested, most layouts do not require a nested container.

 ## Nifty Things
 ### Centering elements
 - Use the `.text-center` class to [center align text](https://getbootstrap.com/docs/4.0/utilities/text/#text-alignment) on all viewport sizes
-- Bootstrap also includes an `.mx-auto` class for [horizontally centering block level content](https://getbootstrap.com/docs/4.0/utilities/spacing/#horizontal-centering) that has a fixed `width` set by setting the horizontal margins to `auto`
+- Bootstrap also includes an `.mx-auto` class for [horizontally centering block level content](https://getbootstrap.com/docs/4.0/utilities/spacing/#horizontal-centering) that has a fixed `width` by setting the horizontal margins to `auto`